BradleyChatha/jcli/README.md

 For example, instead of `./mytool cat dub.json` we can just do `dub run -- cat dub.json`, all the args after the double dash are passed unmodified to our own program.
 JCLI refers to this as the "raw arg list".

-So naturally, JCLI provides this feature as well using the exact same syntax.
+So naturally, JCLI provides this feature as well using the exact same syntax:

 ```d
 @Command("echo", "Echos the raw arg list.")